 - Healthcare in Tampa is 2% lower than the national average.

 The Tampa housing market has been seeing constant development for the last two years, a trend that does not seem to be stopping any time soon.
-Realtor.com had rated the top 100 markets according to factors including employment growth, household growth and unemployment.
+Realtor.com had rated the top 100 markets according to factors including employment growth, household growth, and unemployment.
 In all categories, the Tampa real estate market fares considerably better than the national average.
 The one category in which Tampa FL real estate market especially shines is new-home starts, predicted to soar by more than 20 percent next year.
 That would ease one of the biggest constraints on the local real estate market – a shortage of homes for sale.

-The biggest demand will continue to be for “moderately priced homes” — those under $300,000 in most places but in the $500,000 to $800,000 range in expensive South Tampa.
-A good cash flow from Tampa investment properties means the investment is, needless to say, profitable.
+The biggest demand will continue to be for “moderately priced homes” — those under $300,000 in most places but the $500,000 to $800,000 range inexpensive South Tampa.
+Good cash flow from Tampa investment properties means the investment is, needless to say, profitable.
 A bad cash flow, on the other hand, means you won’t have money on hand to repay your debt.
-Therefore, finding a good Tampa real estate investment opportunity would be a key to your success.
-If you invest wisely in the Tampa real estate, you could secure your future.
+Therefore, finding a good Tampa real estate investment opportunity would be key to your success.
+If you invest wisely in Tampa real estate, you could secure your future.

 The neighborhoods in Tampa must be safe to live in and should have a low crime rate.
-The neighborhoods should be close to basic amenities, public services, schools and shopping malls.
-Some of the best neighborhoods in Tampa, Florida are Old Seminole Heights, Sun Bay South, Tampa Palms, Spring Hill, Tampa Heights, Oldsmar, Grand Hampton, Davis Islands, Palma Ceia, Ybor City Historic District, Parrish, South Tampa, Hyde Park, Tampa Palms, Westchase, Temple Terrace, Riverside Heights and New Tampa.
+The neighborhoods should be close to basic amenities, public services, schools, and shopping malls.
+Some of the best neighborhoods in Tampa, Florida are Old Seminole Heights, Sun Bay South, Tampa Palms, Spring Hill, Tampa Heights, Oldsmar, Grand Hampton, Davis Islands, Palma Ceia, Ybor City Historic District, Parrish, South Tampa, Hyde Park, Tampa Palms, Westchase, Temple Terrace, Riverside Heights, and New Tampa.

 Apart from the Tampa real estate market, you can also invest in another hot market in Ocala, Florida.
 Ocala is an affordable real estate market for investors who can still reap a decent return on investment.
-The area has recovered from the Great Recession, and a number of factors will insulate it from a future downturn.
-The Ocala housing market is buoyed by several nearly recession proof industries.
+The area has recovered from the Great Recession, and several factors will insulate it from a future downturn.
+The Ocala housing market is buoyed by several nearly recession-proof industries.
 It is quite affordable for investors compared to the rest of Florida markets like Tampa where the median home value is $221,500.
 The median home price in Ocala is $163,179.
 You can buy several homes in the Ocala FL real estate market for the price you would of one mid-market condo in Miami.

 Another market that we suggest is the housing market in Lakeland, Florida.
 The Lakeland FL real estate market presents the perfect balance of currently affordable real estate for buyers and future growth.
 We can expect the population of the area to grow rapidly, and the renting population will grow even faster.
 The time to buy real estate in Lakeland is now.
 While the Lakeland FL real estate market is cheaper than Orlando and Tampa, it is not a good overall value given the lower average wages of its residents.

 That explains why U.S. News and World Report gave the city an index score of 5.5 out of ten.
 This is due to the average resident earning around $23,000 a year, several thousand less than the U.S. average.
 Median household incomes are no better.
 The median household income in Lakeland, Florida is around $40,000, more than ten thousand dollars below the national average.
-This creates strong demand for Lakeland rental homes, especially those that low income residents can afford.
+This creates a strong demand for Lakeland rental homes, especially those that low-income residents can afford.

 Buying or selling real estate, for a majority of investors, is one of the most important decisions they will make.
 Choosing a real estate professional/counselor continues to be a vital part of this process.
-They are well-informed about critical factors that affect your specific market area, such as changes in market conditions, market forecasts, consumer attitudes, best locations, timing and interest rates.
+They are well-informed about critical factors that affect your specific market areas, such as changes in market conditions, market forecasts, consumer attitudes, best locations, timing, and interest rates.

-NORADA REAL ESTATE INVESTMENTS strives to set the standard for our industry and inspire others by raising the bar on providing exceptional real estate investment opportunities in the U.S. growth markets.
-We can help you succeed by minimizing risk and maximizing profitability.
-Consult with one of investment counselors who can help build you a custom portfolio of turnkey cash flow rental properties in the various growth markets across the United States.
+NORADA REAL ESTATE INVESTMENTS has extensive experience investing in turnkey real estate and cash-flow properties.
+We strive to set the standard for our industry and inspire others by raising the bar on providing exceptional real estate investment opportunities in many other growth markets in the United States.
+We can help you succeed by minimizing risk and maximizing the profitability of your investment property in Tampa, Florida.

+Not just limited to Tampa or Florida but you can also invest in some of the best real estate markets in the United States.
 All you have to do is fill up this form and schedule a consultation at your convenience.
 We’re standing by to help you take the guesswork out of real estate investing.
-By researching top real estate growth markets and structuring complete turnkey real estate investments, we help you succeed by minimizing risk and maximizing profitability.
+By researching and structuring complete Tampa turnkey real estate investments, we help you succeed by minimizing risk and maximizing profitability.

 10 Reasons to live in Tampa

 Top Rental Property Markets